 "J-just let me get changed," I stammered as I scrambled to gather some clothes from that of the many that lay about, and could not help be embarrassed at the messy state of my living quarters.

 "Okay, but, uhm, can I, uhm, have some privacy, please?"

 I sighed, then the sudden and impatient twitch of the Auto pistol made me jump and search all the faster.
 She had me, hook line and sinker, or for want of better cliché, I was caught out in the cold.
-Never in my life had I felt so helpless and exposed, that was why Elandria was a true assassin and I was not, though she lacked my training of deception and espionage, she still knew bloody well how to catch those at their most vulnerable and she certainly had succeeded with me.
+Never in my life had I felt so helpless and exposed, that was why Elandria was a real assassin, and I was not, though she lacked my training of deception and espionage, she still knew bloody well how to catch those at their most vulnerable, and she certainly had succeeded with me.

 Though, I could not help but wonder what would happen if I had actually thrown the knife?
-In fact I may have got her, she had not reacted to me until a full second after I had stopped the throw.
+I may have got her; she had not reacted to me until a full second after I had stopped the throw.

-If it was anyone else beside her and Glaitis I would have let it fly, without hesitation.
-Perhaps that was why Glaitis had sent Elandria, she knew I had a weakness for the fairer sex, a weakness that she could exploit, a weakness I needed to eliminate.
+If it were anyone else besides her and Glaitis, I would have let it fly, without hesitation.
+Perhaps that was why Glaitis had sent Elandria; she knew I had a weakness for the fairer sex, a weakness that she could exploit, a weakness I needed to eliminate.

-It took me two minutes to hurriedly slip on my clothes, a taken from the floor, smelling, day old tunic.
-I had tried hard to hide myself as I put it on and had succeeded with admirable grace.
+It took me two minutes to hurriedly slip on my clothes from the floor, smelling, day-old tunic.
+I had tried hard to hide as I put it on and had succeeded with admirable grace.

 I nodded to Elandria and walked out the door, but she followed me down the apartment building's corridor.

 "Where are you going?"
 I asked over my shoulder.